v-rajagt/IntuneDocs/intune-user-help/enroll-device-android-work-profile.md

     ![Screenshot of "Setting up work profile" screen.](./media/android-wp-05a-1908.png)

    Depending on your version of Android, you might see an additional screen.
-It'll indicate that you're halfway through setup.
+It will indicate that you're halfway through setup.
 If you see this screen, wait a few moments until you're redirected and signed in to the Company Portal app.

     ![Screenshot of "You're halfway there" screen with redirection message.](./media/android-wp-05b-1908.png)